 […] in the days when it was the voice of the last angel hear, when put to sound, it will have accomplished the mystery of God.

 That is exactly what happens in 11:15.
 Why does Book of the Revelation continue with eleven additional chapters after that?
 We may have already answered that.
-Could it be that the persecution and banishment that John (an elder) suffered pushed him to adopt a more anti-establishment stance on (if I am correct) his first half of Revelation?
-Could it be that he felt compelled to revisit, or recreate his vision without disavowing his first more admonishing approach?
-Could it be that he wrote two versions of Revelation, and his disciple or scribe could not (or dared not) choose for whatever reason or circumstance?
+Perhaps the persecution and banishment that John (an elder) suffered pushed him to adopt a more anti-establishment stance on his first half of Revelation.
+What follows sits on this first half with uncomfortable symmetry.
+A symmetry truly impregnated with meaning.
+The Meaning.

 There is no doubt that the second part (chapters 12 to 22) offers a similar structure, and possibly identical themes when compared to the first: